emperornerd/GhostWalk/README.md

 // --- POOL SETTINGS ---
 const int TARGET_ACTIVE_POOL = 1500;   // Active devices in RAM
-const int TARGET_DORMANT_POOL = 3000;  // Devices "waiting" to arrive
+const int TARGET_DORMANT_POOL = 3000;  // Previously active devices "waiting" to either be dropped or re-introduced into the crowd